arthur-ru/EmaFamilleFront/README.md

 2. Navigate to the project directory.
 3. Open the HTML files in a web browser to view the project.

-You can also visit and create an account on the [EMA Famille](https://www.emafamille.fr) website!
+You can also visit and create an account on the EMA Famille website at https://www.emafamille.fr!

 ## Contribution
 Contributions to improve EmaFamilleFront are always welcome.
 Whether it's bug fixes, feature additions, or improvements in documentation, your help is much appreciated.